 It’s just the same when a woman comes to you with an enquiry – ask them to tell you a little more about their partner.
 See what we did there, we asked the question without making gender assumptions.
 It really is that easy!

-Remember, people who don't identify as LGBTQ+, but are supportive of the community, are also appreciate this easy change and that might lead to more referrals to their family and friends!
+Remember, people who don’t identify as LGBTQ+, but are supportive of the community, do also appreciate this easy change and that might lead to more referrals for their family and friends!

 Use the correct pronouns.